makerdao/community/governance/polls/Proposal - Add RWA-001 as a Collateral Type - November 30, 2020.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* RWA-001 will be included in a future executive vote as the Smart Contracts domain team's schedule allows.
+* RWA-001 (6s Capital) will be included in a future executive vote as the Smart Contracts domain team's schedule allows.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**